vscode-restructuredtext/docs/index.rst

 come from the power and straightforwardness of reStructuredText and its parsing and translating suite, the Docutils."

-.. note:: Documentation hosting sites such as `ReadTheDocs <https://readthedocs.org/>`_ help make Sphinx popular.
+.. note:: Hosting sites such as `ReadTheDocs <https://readthedocs.org/>`_ help make Sphinx popular.

 What is Visual Studio Code?
 ---------------------------